 We’ve talked a bit about building a membership website around a passion that powers you.
 But you want to make sure you define that passion in a way that attracts other people, too.

 The goal is to create an online membership site that attracts motivated, paying members who are looking to connect over a common interest that they want to master, or a shared goal that they want to reach.

 To do that, you have to define the purpose of your community, the thing that can only be accomplished by a specific group of people coming together to answer the call.
-Ask yourself a few questions to get there.
-What will your members get from being a part of this community?
-What rewards and transformation can you promise them?

 Once you’ve figured out the specific thing that motivates your membership website, you’ll have to figure out who, exactly, you’re bringing together, and find the people who want to go on this journey with you.

 We call this an Ideal Member.

 Be specific about what your ideal members would look like.
 How would they describe themselves?
 Are they at the same life stage?
 Do they share a profession or an aspiration?
 And why aren’t they able to achieve these goals alone?